Why It's Time to Get Serious About Enterprise Content Management

-"The growing use of BI search and text analytics is part of a larger trend toward leveraging unstructured data in BI and DW, fields that previously have relied almost exclusively on structured data," writes Philip Russom, senior manager of research with The Data Warehousing Institute (TDWI), in a recent TDWI report, BI Search and Text Analytics.
+"The growing use of BI search and text analytics is part of a larger trend toward leveraging unstructured data in BI and DW, fields that previously have relied almost exclusively on structured data," writes Philip Russom, senior manager of research with TDWI, in a recent TDWI report, BI Search and Text Analytics.
 "Another way to put it is that unstructured data is playing a larger role in BI and DW over time, and that role is today supported largely by tools and techniques for BI search and text analytics."

 Today, most of the data consumed by DW and BI processes is structured: TDWI Research puts that number as high as 77 percent.
 That's going to change -- and change substantially -- over the next several years, says Russom: as enterprises continue to un-silo and expose once-isolated information assets, they're going to need tools and technologies to reach into and intelligently catalogue this information.

 "The view of corporate performance seen from a data warehouse is incomplete unless it represents -- in a structured way -- facts discovered in unstructured and semi-structured data," he points out.
 It's for this reason that Russom and TDWI expect BI search and, to a lesser degree, text analytics, to mushroom in popularity over the next few years.

 "TDWI suspects that adoption of both BI search and text analytics … will increase over five years, until they are as commonplace as Web GUIs and dashboards are today," he argues.